fcsonline/ferranbasora.com/content/posts/dont-create-leftovers/index.md

 The problem with this translation approach is that if the `HelloWorld` component disappears in the future, the copy in `en.json` will be forgotten unless a developer remembers to clean it up.
-At some point in the future, your main translation file start to have hundreds of unused keys that make you lose money with each new language you want to support.
+At some point in the future, your main translation file starts to have hundreds of unused keys that make you lose money with each new language you want to support.

 ![Example of translation dependencies](dependencies.png)